quiver-team/torch-quiver/README.md

 <!-- * **Easy-to-use and unified API**:
 Integrate Quiver into your training pipeline in `PyG` or `DGL` is just a matter of several lines of code change.
 We've also implemented IPC mechanism which makes it also a piece of cake to use Quiver to speedup your multi-gpu GNN model training (see the next section for a [quick tour](#quick-tour-for-new-users)).  -->

-Below is a chart represeting the benchmark that evaluates the performance of Quiver, PyG and DGL on X servers with X GPUs each.
+Below is a chart representing the benchmark that evaluates the performance of Quiver and PyG with multiple GPUs.

 ![e2e_benchmark](docs/multi_medias/imgs/benchmark_e2e_performance.png)